SSWConsulting/SSW.Rewards.Mobile/README.MD

 # SSW Rewards Mobile App!

-This is a .NET MAUI app with a .NET 6 backend (see: https://github.com/SSWConsulting/SSW.Rewards.API temporarily, will soon be merged into this repo and upgraded to .NET 8).
+This is a .NET MAUI app with a .NET 8 backend.

 Use this app to scan SSW QR codes, earn SSW Points ⭐, claim rewards and win prizes!